 My vagina won't stop dripping — Help!

-I am a thirteen-year-old.
 I have a problem in my uh "area."
-See you know the natural lube that comes out of a woman's vagina?
+See, you know the natural lube that comes out of a woman's vagina?
 Well, it is constantly dripping, and I don't have sex or anything.
 I always have to wear toilet paper in my underwear.
 Do I need to get it checked out by a doctor?
-Or can I treat it my self?
+Or can I treat it myself?

 Dear Ew gross,

-A number of other things can cause changes in vaginal fluids, including:
+Excluding normal vaginal discharge, a number of gynecological issues can cause changes in vaginal fluids, including:

-- sexually transmitted infections (STIs), such as gonorrhea, chlamydia, syphilis
+- Sexually transmitted infections (STIs), such as chlamydia, gonorrhea, and syphilis

-- allergies to anything used on the genitals, such as soaps, creams, powders, laundry detergent, fabric softeners, feminine hygiene spray, douches, spermicides
+- Allergies to soaps, creams, powders, laundry detergent, fabric softeners, feminine hygiene sprays, douches, or spermicides